 For greater clarity and specificity during performance reviews, avoid business jargon, acronyms, or team-specific cultural references that might confuse a team member.
 Instead, opt for simple sentences and specific details that clearly point to next steps.

 2. Avoid absolutes.

 Use words like ‘always’ and ‘never’ sparingly, if at all.
 It’s rarely accurate that an employee always or never does something.
 If an employee is often late to work, avoid saying,“You’re always late” or, “You’re never punctual.”
-Rebecca Southern Mills, HR consultant and founder of Simplecated, a Georgia-based HR consultancy, said managers should provide more accurate and specific feedback, like, “You’ve been late to work at least twice a week for the last six months.”
+Rebecca Southern Mills, HR consultant and founder of Simplecated, said managers should provide more accurate and specific feedback, like, “You’ve been late to work at least twice a week for the last six months.”

 3. Skip surprises.

 Because managers and their direct reports should have open communication and exchange regular feedback, “nothing in a performance review should ever come as a surprise to a team member,” said Arron Grow, PhD, CEO at management consulting firm AP Grow and author of How to Not Suck As a Manager.

 Great managers ensure employees know how they are performing, and whether they are meeting expectations or not.
 “If something needs to be said to help a team member improve, have that conversation (or two) long before the performance review,” Grow advised.
 “Surprises are great for holidays and birthdays, but not for performance reviews.”

 Performance Reviews Are Just One Piece of Performance Management

 Words matter — and finding the words and phrases to accurately describe employee performance can be tough.
 But remember, even if you provide the most incisive, accurate, and motivational performance review, doing so in a vacuum absent of other feedback won’t get you far.